Tulsa Race Massacre graves search: 'Major scientific breakthrough' made in DNA investigation

 Anyone whose family tree includes the surnames in the location of interest for unknown burials is asked to contact the Intermountain Forensics team.

-The team has specified those who may share the surname and/or location of interest may not be directly tied to the burial itself nor the Tulsa Race Massacre.
+The team has stressed that those who may share one of the surnames and/or location of interest may not be directly tied to the burial itself or to the Tulsa Race Massacre.

 Male decedent with relatives in Coweta County area of Georgia (surnames: Scott, Huntley, Daniel, Meriwether, Sims, Bohannon) and Austin County, Texas (surnames: Benjamin, Willis)

-Female decedent with relatives in LeFlore County area of Mississippi (surnames: Maggett), in Union Parish area of Louisiana (surnames: Strong, McGee), and in Oklahoma during Indian Territory designation (surnames: Still)
+Female decedent with relatives in LeFlore County area of Mississippi (surnames: Maggett), in Union Parish area of Louisiana (surnames: Strong, McGee), and in Oklahoma during Indian Territory era (surnames: Still)

 Male decedent with relatives in Sabine Parish area of Louisiana (surnames: Holden, Larrimore) and Rapides Parish area of Louisiana (surnames: Luckett, Mayre)

-Male decedent with relatives in Alabama, Texas, and Oklahoma during Indian Territory designation and early 1900s (surnames: Smith, Davis, Rentie)
+Male decedent with relatives in Alabama, Texas and Oklahoma during Indian Territory era and early 1900s (surnames: Smith, Davis, Rentie)

 "As the genealogy team reaches out to DNA relatives, more information will help build the family trees associated with the unknown burials at Oaklawn," a news release states.

-November 2022: Forensic anthropologist discusses implications of DNA analysis connected to search for 1921 Tulsa Race Massacre graves
+November 2022 video: Forensic anthropologist discusses implications of DNA analysis connected to search for 1921 Tulsa Race Massacre graves

 Phoebe Stubblefield says the only real risk for anyone putting their DNA into a database has not actually been raised amid some conflict.